-It’s been eight years since I crafted my first budget.
+It’s been 8 years since I crafted my first budget.
 It was an awful excel spreadsheet with colorful random blocks spewed everywhere.
-The budget has changed as the hair has silvered, yet one thing has stayed the same – I would be a financial bust without a budget.
+The budget has changed as the hair has silvered, yet one thing has stayed the same, I would be a financial bust without a budget.

 I started a budget almost a decade ago when I was unemployed.
-Since I had no income, it felt like I had little choice but to start tracking where the little money I had was being spent.
+Since I had no income, it felt like I had little choice but to start tracking where I was spending.